 Purpose

-The purpose of this document is to offer guidance, based on current best practice and knowledge, when considering navigational safety issues in and around OREI.
+The purpose of this document is to offer guidance, based on current best practice and knowledge, when considering navigational safety issues including Marine Aids to Navigation (AtoN) in and around OREI.

 This document is intended to assist authorities and other relevant stakeholders e.g. OREI Developers, in connection with the planning, establishment and operation of an OREI.

-IALA G1185 is associated IALA Recommendation R1010 The Involvement of Maritime Authorities in Marine Spatial Planning (MSP) [1], a normative provision of IALA Standard S1010 Aton Planning and Service Requirements [2].
+IALA G1185 is associated with IALA Recommendation R1010 The Involvement of Maritime Authorities in Marine Spatial Planning (MSP) [1], a normative provision of IALA Standard S1010 Aton Planning and Service Requirements [2].

 Scope